-Young children are commonly exposed to lead by swallowing it.
+Babies and young children commonly come in contact with lead by swallowing it.
 Lead dust or soil clings to hands, toys and objects that children put in their mouths.
-Children may eat, chew or suck on lead-painted objects—such as windowsills, toys or furniture.
-Young children are at highest risk because their developing bodies absorb lead more easily.
+They may eat, chew or suck on lead-painted objects—such as windowsills, toys or furniture.
+Babies and young children are at highest risk because their developing bodies absorb lead more easily.

 - Hurt the brain, kidneys and nervous system